 - income from property attributed to shareholders.

-However, income from the rental of property will not be considered as investment income for the purposes of this measure.
+However, income from the rental of property won’t be considered as investment income for these purposes.

 Calculation of deductible investment expenses for a taxation year

 For provincial tax purposes, investment expenses incurred to earn investment income during a given taxation year will be deductible up to the amount of investment income earned for that taxation year.
 Investment expenses that can’t be deducted in a given taxation year may be carried back and used to offset investment income earned in one of the three preceding taxation years or carried forward to any subsequent taxation year, provided the investment income earned in any of these years exceeds the expenses then deducted.
 The tax treatment of investment expenses will thus be similar to those applied to a capital loss.